-While this seafood lasagna dish required some preparation (including sourcing soy lecithin), it was easy to put together, an important consideration for an appetiser that is part of a home cooked meal.
-Everything except the foam can be prepared ahead of time, and it can all come together very quickly.
+While this seafood lasagna dish required some preparation (including sourcing soy lecithin), it was easy to put together.
+This is an important consideration for an appetiser that is part of a home cooked meal.
+Everything can be prepared ahead of time, except the foam.
+The plating can all come together very quickly.

 After earlier experimentation with instant dashi powder to create the dashi, I do recommend making your own dashi from scratch – using kombu and katsuobushi.
 Of course, if you cannot find those ingredients, instant dashi does work too.

-Foams are very “haute cuisine” and really are more for looks and effect than taste or texture.
 I managed to find a source of soy lecithin (a health supplement shop).
-This worked well for me in this dish.
+This worked well for me in this seafood lasagna.
 It is not essential though.
 A drizzle of soy sauce diluted with some dashi works very well too.